KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 - Conditional protection through allegiance-contracts
 - Punishment-without-correction attributions (distinct from structural correction, which preserves essence)

-These attributions are IL₄ IDL material imposed on the textual figure.
+These attributions are IL₄ IDL material present in the textual figure.
 They do not mean YHWH-as-structural-source is IL₄.
 They mean the composite figure contains inverse material that the bifurcal lattice disambiguates from the figure's actual L₄ DL operative function.

 ### The Authority Question

 The Aauthoritarian Stance treats authority as a non-operative structural category.
 Legitimacy arises from structural coherence, not hierarchical power.

 When the YHWH text claims authority through commanding language — "I am the LORD, and there is no other" — attributional analysis distinguishes two readings.
 If the claim is read as recognition-of-coherence (structural integrity acknowledging itself), it is compatible with L₄ DL operative function.
 If the claim is read as dominion-over-subjects (coercive hierarchical assertion), it carries IL₄ IDL attribution.
-The same textual formula can be apprehended through either lens, and redactor intent likely mixed both across different passages.
+The same textual formula can be apprehended through either lens, and the composite likely contains both modes across different passages.

 The structural marker: L₄ DL acknowledges itself through coherence that resonates; IL₄ IDL asserts itself through authority that coerces.
 Both modes are present in the composite.
 Parsing requires attributional analysis on specific passages rather than a monovalent verdict on "YHWH's authority" as such.